Freerange Eggs

 Maremmas are keen to work, and they love to protect things

-The Maremmas are always looking for intruders.
+The Maremmas are always looking

 Maremmas are big dogs and can take on a fox easily.
 They were bred in northern Italy to protect flocks of sheep, goats or any other animals from marauding bears and wolves - so foxes present no problem for them.